ravenawk/patsbytes/content/articles/ansible_collections.md

 $
 ```

+Notice that it warns us this path is not in our current collection path; this isn't the case.
-Now let's look at what collections are on our system.
+We will revisit this briefly, but let's look at what collections are on our system.
+(Or at least what are in our defined paths)

 ```
 $ ansible-galaxy collection list